 Back in 2019, after a long email chain with Pinterest customer service about the auto-tagging, I received this response.
 Can you believe these shoppable pins on my profile were one of the rarest issues reported?
 Pinterest was working on a fix AND making sure this would never again happen in the future.
 This email is data back to December 4, 2019.
 In a previous email, Pinterest said this was an error and apologized.

-Ben, the first time you spoke at Alt Summit, you met Victoria the blogger behind SFGirlByBay.
+Ben, the first time you spoke at Alt Summit, you met Victoria from SFGirlByBay.
 Unlike previous beta testers, this blogger grasped the concept of Pinterest immediately.
 A friendship was made, and Victoria helped you launch Pin It Forward, a campaign designed to introduce Pinterest to bloggers.
 The idea was simple — a chain letter of emails asking bloggers to share images to a specific pinboard.
 It was special, personal, and authentic.
 In turn, these bloggers opened accounts and started using Pinterest exactly the way you hoped.

 In that same speech, you shared an endearing story about wearing a Pinterest t-shirt every single day of the week.
 Finally, a stranger asked, “Do you work for that company?”
 You exclaimed, “Yes!
 Yes, I do!”
 That moment of joy crumbled when you realized that was the one day you weren’t wearing your Pinterest shirt.
 That stranger recognized a different company’s logo.